cfdemons/cs-luma-archer/tutorial.md

   ```
   Ensure that "Coordinate results" is unset.
 Click Apply.
 This coordinate mapping is required because of a difference in convention between the simulation and the reference data.
 Rename the Calculator filter as OneMinusY.

 - Select the Line Chart View and ensure that OneMinusY is visible (click the eye icon next to OneMinusY in the Pipeline Browser).
-Ensure that in the OneMinusY properties, only the 1000 variable is selected (this is the data for Re = 1000).
-Set the Legend Name for 1000 to "Reference data.
+Ensure that in the OneMinusY properties, only the 400 variable is selected (this is the data for Re = 400).
+Set the Legend Name for 400 to "Reference data".
 Deselect Use Index for X axis and choose the X array name as "oneminusy".
 Set the line style to None and the marker style to Circle and marker size to 10.0.
+Change the color of the 400 line to blue.

 - If any Spreadsheet views have been created from the tabular data, you can close them.

+You should now have results similar to those shown in the screenshot above.